 - 11 Photography Mistakes Moms Make when Photographing Their Kids and How to Fix Them

 - How to Capture Personality in Your Photos

 - How to Get Started with Your DSLR

 7. With something they just built or created that they are proud of; legos, artwork, school work-

 I hate clutter!
 So, when it comes to the thousands of drawings and other papers that my kids do, I get overwhelmed.
 Don’t get me wrong, I love seeing what my kids create, but I just can’t hang on to everything.
 It would fill the house!
 So, I choose a few pieces of artwork or other creations to keep each year and all the rest I take a photo of.
 Rather than just taking the photo of the piece of artwork, get your child in the picture.
 This way you will not only have a memory of the creation, but also of the age of your child and his huge proud smile!

-Comparing silhouettes from one year to the next is a fun way to watch your child grow.
+Comparing silhouettes and profiles from one year to the next is a fun way to watch your child grow.
 This won’t change all that quickly so you can stick to once a year if you want.
-There are a few different types of silhouettes.

 I like getting images of my children from the side and capturing a silhouette of their face.
 You don’t have to ask your child to pose for this, just move yourself to the side the next time you are snapping photos of your kids.

 You may also want to get a silhouette where your child is dark and the background is light.
 This is easiest to do at dusk where the natural light will illuminate the sky and leave your figure dark.
 Getting a clear background is important if you want nice crisp lines around your silhouette.
 Add in a few props like a baseball bat or other favorite object and try to include this in your scene.

 You can’t do it all and you can’t remember every moment with your kids.
 These are just a few photos of your kids to remember who they were at each stage.
 Don’t worry if you haven’t started this and your child is already getting big.
 Start now and enjoy the memories they’re grown.